 The truth about the "free rider"

 Think about everything you have to lose if people like him don’t have access to healthcare.
-You lose If they have contagious disease and you or your family member get their illness.
+You lose If they have a contagious disease and you or your family member acquires their illness.
 You lose If they don't get their mental illness or addiction treated and they can't complete their education or hold a job.
-They end up depending on your taxes, charity, or burglary.
+They end up depending on your taxes, charity, or resorting to burglary.
 When their neglected illness reaches crisis level they come to the ER for very expensive treatment.
 They usually can't pay for it and the hospital has to pass the costs of on to you when you pay your next hospital bill."

 Note to readers--The Oregon Legislative page on this website is now updated.